KoperStudio/KoperManager/README.md

 That will install the first plugin on the list by query from spigotmc.org to plugins folder of \[path_to_server] server.
 If path_to_server isn't specified, then it will search plugins folder in your current dir

+For windows all commands are same but without `sudo` word